basquedhruv/ajargh-restaurant/README.md

 # Food Order API

-Implements the functions of an Food delivary Website that performs various functions like sign up, log out, add to cart, and much more, developed using Nodejs, express.js, JavaScript, and mongoDB.
+Implemented the functions of an Food delivary Website that performs various functions like sign up, log out, add to cart, and much more, developed using Nodejs, express.js, JavaScript, and mongoDB.